JaredlL/hotel-room-booking/Readme.md

 ```

 4. **Find booking details based on a booking reference.**
-    - a GET enpoint is provided on the Bookings resource
+    - a GET endpoint is provided on the Bookings resource
 ```bash
 curl http://localhost:5160/bookings/1
 ```